24 Sights in Murcia, Spain (with Map and Images)

 Show sight on map

-The museum of the church of San Juan de Dios in Murcia is one of the headquarters of the Museum of Fine Arts of Murcia (MUBAM) which houses an important collection of religious imagery from the 15th to the 20th centuries.
-The old church, dating back to the eighteenth century, is located near the Cathedral, in a traditional square in the old part of the city.
-The church was part of the hospital complex of San Juan de Dios, which was previously a Templar hospital, and originally the city's Alcázar Mayor, of which valuable remains are exhibited underground.
+The museum of the church of San Juan de Dios in Murcia is one of the headquarters of the Museum of Fine Arts of Murcia (MUBAM) that houses an important collection of religious imagery from the fifteenth to the twentieth century.
+The old church, dating from the eighteenth century, is located near the Cathedral, in a traditional square in the old part of the city.
+The church was part of the hospital complex of San Juan de Dios, which was previously a Templar hospital, and originally the Alcázar Mayor of the city, of which valuable remains are exhibited in the subsoil.

 Wikipedia: Museo de la Iglesia de San Juan de Dios (Murcia) (ES)